hashicorp/terraform-provider-azurerm/website/docs/r/signalr_shared_private_link.html.markdown

 The following arguments are supported:

-* `name` - (Required) Specify the name of the Signalr Shared Private Link Resource.
+* `name` - (Required) The name of the Signalr Shared Private Link Resource.
 Changing this forces a new resource to be created.

-* `signalr_service_id` - (Required) Specify the id of the Signalr Service.
+* `signalr_service_id` - (Required) The id of the Signalr Service.
 Changing this forces a new resource to be created.

-* `subresource_name` - (Required) Specify the sub resource name which the Signalr Private Endpoint is able to connect to.
+* `sub_resource_name` - (Required) The sub resource name which the Signalr Private Endpoint can connect to.
 Possible values are `sites`, `vault`.
 Changing this forces a new resource to be created.

-* `target_resource_id` - (Required) Specify the ID of the Shared Private Link Enabled Remote Resource which this Signalr Private Endpoint should be connected to.
+* `target_resource_id` - (Required) The ID of the Shared Private Link Enabled Remote Resource which this Signalr Private Endpoint should be connected to.
 Changing this forces a new resource to be created.

--> **NOTE:** The sub resource name should match with the type of the target resource id that's being specified.
+-> **NOTE:** The `sub_resource_name` should match with the type of the `target_resource_id` that's being specified.

-* `request_message` - (Optional) Specify the request message for requesting approval of the Shared Private Link Enabled Remote Resource.
+* `request_message` - (Optional) The request message for requesting approval of the Shared Private Link Enabled Remote Resource.

 ## Attributes Reference: